lwhiteley/angular-fullstack-custom/Get_Started.md

 If you dont have any of the tools listed after the `-g` statement in the following command. then run this command from your command prompt

-`npm install -g yo node-inspector nodemon grunt-cli bower karma istanbul`
+`npm install -g yo node-inspector nodemon grunt-cli bower karma istanbul npm-check-updates`

 ####5.
 Create And/or go to a development folder
 If you have  prefered development folder navigate to that directory in your command prompt.